Sheet 02 · BlogSurveyed 2026

 sudo systemctl status firewalld

-Newly installed FireWall services are not enabled by default.
-To enable the FireWall service, we can use the following command.
+A newly installed firewalld service is not enabled at boot by default.
+To enable it, we can use the following command.

 Terminal window